Varicose Veins Treatment Hawaii

 Dr. Juleff may recommend combining your microphlebectomy or radiofrequency ablation with another treatment, as well as making some lifestyle changes at home.
 He may suggest wearing compression socks, losing weight, or starting a regular walking routine.

 To learn more about improving the appearance and symptoms of varicose veins, contact Dr. Juleff, Hawaii’s vein specialist.
-Call one of the four offices today or go online to book your initial consultation.
+Call one of the seven offices today or go online to book your initial consultation.

 *Individual results may vary.